Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 If you’re already familiar with Python and libraries such as Pandas, then PySpark is a great language to learn in order to create more scalable analyses and pipelines

-#### Before, we get started with the basics of PySPark programming, lets discuss some key terms associated with spark framework.
+#### Before, we get started with the basics of PySpark programming, lets discuss some key terms associated with spark framework.

 ### Resilient Distributed Datasets (RDD)
 RDD’s are collection of data items that are split into partitions and can be stored in-memory on workers nodes of the spark cluster.
 In terms of datasets, apache spark supports two types of RDD’s – Hadoop Datasets which are created from the files stored on HDFS and parallelized collections which are based on existing Scala collections.
 Spark RDD’s support two different types of operations – Transformations and Actions.